Banana Growing – Florida

 The University of Florida has a wonderful EDIS publication #HS10: “Banana Growing in the Florida Home Landscape” which is FULL of research-based information and charts of varieties and their growth range, care, propagation, harvesting, when to fertilize and planting how-to.

-The book, Bananas You Can Grow, by James W. Waddick & Glenn M Stokes (Stokes Tropicals Publishing Co., ISBN 0-9678540-1-6) has banana history, fun trivia, recipes, and a gallery section of varieties with height, uses, and photos.
+The book, Bananas You Can Grow, by James W. Waddick & Glenn M. Stokes (Stokes Tropical Publishing Co., ISBN 0-9678540-1-6) has banana history, fun trivia, recipes, and a gallery section of varieties with height, uses, and photos.

-The Complete Book of Bananas, by W. O. Lessard has very good care instructions and scouting directions for diseases from a Banana farmer with many decades of experience with over 50 varieties.
+The Complete Book of Bananas, by W. O. Lessard has thorough care instructions.
+Additionally, this book contains much information on scouting for diseases from a Banana farmer with many decades of experience.
+Over 50 varieties listed.

-Banana: The Fate of the Fruit That Changed the World, by Dan Koeppel is a fascinating history of banana fruit imports and how they changed the politics of the Americas starting as early as the 1870’s.
+Banana: The Fate of the Fruit That Changed the World, by Dan Koeppel is a fascinating history of banana fruit imports and how the import process changed the politics of the Americas starting as early as the 1870’s.

 Avatar photo